Data Model

 - Field Visit Leader

 If there are a Field Visit attributes that are not part of the current data model but are of interest to track, they must be reported in the Surveillance Activity metadata.
-It is recommended to maintain such additional attributes in a separate system, such as another database or an Excel sheet, for reference.
+It is recommended to maintain such additional variables (e.g., personnel during the Field Visit) in a separate system, such as another database or an Excel sheet, for reference.
 Common extra Field Visit attributes can be added to the data model in the future.
 Missing options for single- and multi-selection attributes of Field Visits can be added as long as they maintain a controlled vocabulary to ensure consistency and data integrity.

 Location

-In the data model, a Location represents a general area (polygon) where Events can be identified and Source Records, Carcasses, and Specimens can be collected.
+In the data model, a Location represents a general area where Events can be identified.
 Unlike Events, which are defined by exact latitude and longitude coordinates, Locations serve as a broader spatial grouping for organizing data.
 A single Location can contain zero Events (e.g., when an area is surveyed but no Event is recorded) or multiple Events (e.g., multiple observations or findings within the same area).

 Key attributes of a Location include: